brainglobe/brainglobe.github.io/docs/source/community/developers/index.md

 ### Creating a development environment

-It is recommended to use a recent `conda` to install a development environment for BrainGlobe projects ([`conda` versions >=23.10.0](https://conda.org/blog/2023-11-06-conda-23-10-0-release/) will significantly speed up installation time).
+It is recommended to use a recent version of `conda` to install a development environment for BrainGlobe projects ([`conda` versions >=23.10.0](https://conda.org/blog/2023-11-06-conda-23-10-0-release/) will significantly speed up installation time).
 Once you have `conda` installed, the following commands will create and activate a `conda` environment with the requirements needed